aorwall/moatless-testbeds/README.md

 # Set the Kubernetes namespace if not default
 # export KUBERNETES_NAMESPACE=testbeds  # default: testbeds

-# Optional: Set environment variables only if using custom images
+# Optional: Configure custom container registry and image prefix
-# If not set, will use default public images
+# If not set, will use default values for SWE-bench images
+# export SWEBENCH_DOCKER_REGISTRY=your-registry  # default: swebench
-# export DOCKER_REGISTRY=your-registry  # default: aorwall
+# export SWEBENCH_IMAGE_PREFIX=your-prefix      # default: sweb.eval.x86_64.

 # Optional: Enable direct command execution in testbeds
 # Warning: This allows arbitrary command execution and should be used with caution